theobald-software/theobald-software.github.io/content/_en/xtract-is/requirements-and-installation/ssis-migration.md

 **ATTENTION:**<br>
 When opening the converted SSIS packages in Visual Studio please change the target server version accordingly and **save the SSIS package**.
 If you selected 'SSIS 2014' in Xtract IS Conversion Preparer, change the target server version to 'SQL Server 2014'.
 If you selected 'SSIS 2016'cahnge to 'SQL Server 2016'.

+You can read the detailed step-by-step instructions in our [KB article](https://kb.theobald-software.com/xtract-is/step-by-step-ssis-migration).

 ### Migration from SSIS 2014/2016 to SSIS 2017<br>
 With VS/SSDT 2015 and 2017, you can select the target server version in the project's properties.